 Depending on your standards, living in Taiwan can be much more comfortable and sustainable than most other countries in South-East Asia.

 In Taïwan, Internet is surprisingly good.
 I got an unlimited 4G sim-card for 30 bucks at the airport.

 I asked the seller “Not but really, how much is it limited to?
 What’s the fair use?”
 And she was as confused as me when she answered that there wasn’t any limit.

 The connection was excellent in the cities and very good in the countryside.
-I had no problems doing Facetimes with friends over in France while moving in the middle of a mountainous road, all with a crazy low latency.
+I had no problem doing Facetimes with friends over in France while riding on a mountainous road, all with a crazy low latency.

 Even in this remote Airbnb right in the jungle, I was able to work with tethering.

 By the way, there is an awesome coffee-shop chain in Taiwan called Louisa coffee and it’s the best I found worldwide.
 It’s clean, cheap (like half or a third of Starbucks), there are multiple locations in each city, the drink selection is very good and there are bathrooms, good wifi and power outlet in every location.
 It became my trusted coworking place.

 Then the transport infrastructure is really good.